 - 1. The employee shall give notice to the appointing authority of the need for FML by completing the required forms. - 2.
 The requested leave will be counted against the employee's annual FMLA and California Family Rights Act ("CFRA") entitlement as well.
 This notice shall refer to the leave as "FML". - 3.
-If an employee is requesting leave for more than three (3) days due to their own serious health condition or a serious health condition of a family member, they must provide medical certification on the form entitled "Certification of Health Care Provider" (Form DHR EB-20).
+If an employee is requesting leave for more than three (3) days due to their own serious health condition or a serious health condition of a family member, or registered domestic partner (a domestic partner listed on an "Affidavit for Enrollment of Domestic Partners" or a state "Certificate of Registered Domestic Partnership" submitted to employee benefits), they must provide medical certification on the form entitled "Certification of Health Care Provider" (Form DHR EB-20).
 If an employee does not submit a medical certification, FML may not be granted.
 Under certain circumstances, recertification of the serious health condition may be required. - 4.
 The employee is required by the County of San Diego to substitute accrued vacation or other applicable paid leave in lieu of FML unpaid leave if the employee is eligible for the paid leave according to the County's paid leave provisions.
 Such paid leave usage will be counted against the employee's FML duration entitlement. - 5.
-The County will continue to make its regular contributions towards insurance premiums for up to twelve (12) weeks of FML in order to maintain insurance benefits.
+The County will continue to make its regular contributions toward insurance premiums for up to twelve (12) weeks of FML in order to maintain insurance benefits.
 The employee will be required to continue to pay their share of their regular insurance premium payments during FML.
 During FML unpaid leave, these payments must be made by check or money order to the County's Employee Benefits twice-monthly.
 Premium payments may be made in advance or the County will recover these payments from the employee upon their return to work. - 6.
 The employee will be required to provide a fitness-for-duty certification before returning to work, unless the appointing authority determines that the certification is not necessary as more fully set forth in County Compensation Ordinance Section 4.3.12. - 7.
 Following FML leave, the employee is entitled to return to the same or an equivalent job upon return from leave.
-However, should the employee exhaust their FML leave and continue on some other form of County unpaid leave, they may not be entitled to return to their previous position. - 8.
-The employee may be liable for the payment of health insurance premiums paid by the County during their FML leave if the employee does not return to work for at least thirty (30) days after taking FML leave as more fully set forth in County Compensation Ordinance Section 4.3.12.
+However, should the employee exhaust their FML leave and continue on some other form of County unpaid leave, they may not be entitled to return to their previous position. - 9.
+The employee may be liable for the payment of health insurance premiums paid by the County during their FML leave if the employee does not return to work for at least thirty (30) days after taking FML leave as more fully set forth in County Compensation Ordinance Section 4.3.12